HoangPhucvf/Used-Audi-car-in-UK/README.md

 ⚙️ Requirements (R Script)
-Make sure the following R packages are installed: install.packages(c("dplyr", "ggplot2", "lmtest", "car", "sandwich", "ggcorrplot", "reshape2")) 👨‍💻 Authors
+Make sure the following R packages are installed: install.packages(c("dplyr", "ggplot2", "lmtest", "car", "sandwich", "ggcorrplot", "reshape2"))

 Group Project from an Econometrics Course

-Contributors: [Add names or aliases here]

-📜 License
-This project is licensed under the MIT License — feel free to use, modify, and share.